treeverse/lakeFS/docs/reference/commands.md

 ### lakectl tag delete

-delete a tag from a repository
+Delete a tag from a repository

 ```
 lakectl tag delete <tag uri> [flags]